braintree/braintree_ios/DEVELOPMENT.md

 /* Use @import for SPM support
  * See https://forums.swift.org/t/using-a-swift-package-in-a-mixed-swift-and-objective-c-project/27348
  */
-@import PayPalDataCollector;
+@import BraintreeCore;

 #else                                            // Carthage
-#import <PayPalDataCollector/PayPalDataCollector-Swift.h>
+#import <BraintreeCore/BraintreeCore-Swift.h>
 #endif
 ```

 ## Releasing

-Refer to the `ios/releases` section in the SDK Knowledge Repo.
+Refer to the `ios/releases` section in the internal SDK Knowledge Repo.